ORGULLO LATINO

 "I still remember the first time I tried it with fried plantain.
 I bit into the crispy fried chunks of creamy white root – and immediately fell in love."

-Indeed, yuca frita is yuca at its simplest, yet also one of its most delicious forms.
+Indeed, yuca frita is yuca at its simplest, yet also its best.
 It's easy to make and is way nicer than French fries, because their bigger size means you get more of the soft inside while still enjoying a crispy outside.

 The best yuca frita is made by boiling large chunks of yucca in saltwater, cutting the rounds into thick straw pieces, and then frying them in vegetable oil.